-The 45-day public comment period on the draft Action Plan was open from May 22, 2018 through July 11, 2018.
-The draft report was available online at www.austintexas.gov/housing and hard copies were distributed at ten community centers on May 22, 2018.
-During the 45-day public comment period the public had an opportunity to provide specific feedback on the recommended priorities and activities outlined in the FY 2018-19 draft Action Plan via email, letter or through oral statements.
-Additionally, during the Public Comment period, the public had the opportunity to attend two public hearings: one before the CDC and one before the City Council to provide additional comment and feedback on the draft Action Plan.
-The public hearing scheduled to be held before the CDC on June 12, 2018 was cancelled due to lack of quorum, and rescheduled for July 10, 2018.
-The public hearing held before the Austin City Council was on June 14, 2018.
-Comments received during the draft Action Plan comment period can be found in Attachment I.
+The 30 day public comment period on the draft Action Plan is open from May 22, 2018 through June 25, 2018.
+The draft report is available online at www.austintexas.gov/department/housing and hard copies were distributed at ten community centers on May 22, 2018.
+During the 30-day public comment period the public has an opportunity to provide specific feedback on the recommended priorities and activities outlined in the FY 2018-19 draft Action Plan.
+Additionally, two public hearings will be held: one before the CDC on June 12, 2018, and one before the Austin City Council on June 26, 2018, to obtain feedback on the draft Action Plan.
+Comments received during the draft Action Plan comment period will be added to the final Action Plan in Attachment I.